Korean shamanism: Altars and shrines

 Shrine in the rr at Ansan, featuring statues of various deities.

 On the shrine, deities may also be represented by rr, statues made of wood, plastic, clay, straw, or metal.
 Alternatively, deities may be represented by a white piece of paper, the mr or mr, onto which the entity's name is written in black or red ink.
 The deity may instead be seated in physical objects, including stones, clothing, coins, dolls, or knives; these may be concealed from view, for instance being wrapped in cloth or inside a chest.
-In addition to entities associated with rr specifically, shrines may also include images of Buddhist deities.
+In addition to entities associated with Musok specifically, shrines may also include images of Buddhist deities.
 Alongside representations of such beings, shrines typically have candles, incense holders, and offering bowls; there may also be toys or dolls to amuse the child gods.
-The rr altar will also often be a place to store or display their ritual paraphernalia, such as costumes.
+The rr altar will additionally often have storage for their ritual paraphernalia, such as costumes.

 To sustain their ongoing favor, rr often worship their deities daily.
-Thus, they often bow when in the presence of their home shrine, and then place offerings upon it.
+They commonly bow when in the presence of their home shrine, before placing offerings upon it.
 Some offerings, such as cooked rice, fruit, and water, may be changed daily; others, such as sweets, cigarettes, and liquor, may be replaced more infrequently. rr maintain that they provide offerings in thanks for the work their deities have brought them.
 For visiting clients, who may also place offerings at a rr home-shrine, a large assortment of offerings thus gives the impression of a financially successful ritual specialist.

-Deities are often believed to be present in all houses.
-Historical accounts often reference the presence of earthen jars (rr, hangari, mr) filled with grain, or smaller baskets or pouches, as offerings to household deities and ancestors.
+Deities are often deemed present in all houses.
+Historical accounts reference the presence of earthen jars (rr, hangari, mr) filled with grain, or smaller baskets or pouches, as offerings to household deities and ancestors.
 This practice was declining in South Korea by the 1960s and 1970s.
 By the latter decades of the 20th century, cardboard boxes had become common receptacles for these household offerings.
 Some rr have suggested that, because most South Koreans now live in apartments, the Sŏngju must be venerated in a way that ensures it is mobile and can be transported to a new home.